 Organic solar cell structure

-Overall, organic cells are structured very similarly to traditional crystalline silicon solar cells.
+Overall, organic cells are structured very similarly to crystalline silicon solar cells.
 The most notable difference between the two cell types is the semiconducting layer; instead of crystalline silicon, organic cells use carbon-based compounds (organic molecules) that are printed in an extremely thin layer onto a plastic backing.

-Comparing crystalline solar cells and organic cells
+Comparing crystalline solar cell and organic cell metrics and materials

 A solar cell’s efficiency measures what percentage of incoming sunlight that hits the solar cell is converted to electricity.
-According to the Department of Energy, organic solar cells have exhibited efficiencies topping out near 11 percent (though some recent experiments have pushed that number several percentage points higher in controlled situations).
+According to the Department of Energy (DOE), organic solar cells have exhibited efficiencies topping out near 11 percent (though some recent experiments have pushed that number several percentage points higher in controlled situations).
 The most efficient crystalline silicon solar panels available today have efficiencies upwards of 22 percent.
 OPVs still have a way to go before they can compete with silicon-based solar cells in terms of efficiency alone.

 Solar panels made with organic cells are not commercially available, so a price comparison to silicon-based products is difficult.
 However, the price of traditional solar panels has fallen each year for the past decade, and solar installations are becoming more and more affordable with technological and production improvements.